What Color Is A Neutron Star

 History of Understanding Neutron Star Colors

 The theoretical foundation for understanding the color of neutron stars began with the development of the theory of blackbody radiation by Max Planck in the early 20th century.
-This theory provided a framework for understanding the relationship between temperature and the spectrum of emitted radiation.
+Consider this: this theory provided a framework for understanding the relationship between temperature and the spectrum of emitted radiation.
 Later, the discovery of neutron stars in the late 1960s, with the identification of pulsars by Jocelyn Bell Burnell and Antony Hewish, opened a new frontier in astrophysics.

 Trends and Latest Developments